RomainOr/Quanta/readme.md

 The code was developped using [Python 3](https://www.python.org/downloads/) and [Keras over Tensorflow 2](https://www.tensorflow.org/install).

-A source model should already be trained before using quanta and its weights have to be stored in a file named ``SourceModel.weights.h5`` at the root of the quanta evaluation tool.
+A source model should already be trained before using quanta and its model has to be stored in a file named ``SourceModel.keras`` at the root of the quanta evaluation tool.

 ## What's there?